In the US, where rape happens determines whether a crime has taken place.

 DC fails to recognize that “permission” is not explained.
 Does “permission” mean that you simply say “yes?”
 Or does it mean that you must be saying “yes” because the offender did not use a malicious means to get you to say yes?
 And must you vocalize that yes?
 If you do, does the fact that you vocalized agreement, or the fact that you agreed without being forced, coerced or tricked into agreement have priority?
 There is far too much grey area that a sexual predator can slide through in DC’s statute.

-DC needs to use the correct term, consent, and define consent correctly as the freely given, knowledgeable and informed agreement that it is.
+DC needs to use the correct term, consent, and define consent correctly as freely given, knowledgeable and informed agreement by a person with the capacity to reason.

 Hawaii– No provisions for rape by fraud.
-Statutes protect against sexual acts recklessly achieved by “complusion,” which includes coercion, the threat of harm, or sexual contact achieved through the abuse of authority.
-“Peeping” under trespass is a fourth degree offense.
+Statutes protect against sexual acts recklessly achieved by “compusion,” which includes coercion, the threat of harm, or sexual contact achieved through the abuse of authority.

 Idaho– ***** Rape by fraud in the inducement and in the factum!
 Idaho continues to use the term “rape.”
 All rape requires a male offender and a female victim.
 Rape occurs when the victim believes that the accused is someone other than who they are and their belief is induced by any artifice, pretense, or concealment by the accused to induce such belief.
 Fraud in the factum extends to cover sexual exploitation by medical providers as well as psychiatric and mental health professionals.